This section of the site includes information about the ways that you can pay your rent.

 Weslo offers the following payment methods:

-The Bathgate and Bo’ness office rent counter is open Monday to Friday from 8.30am – 4.30pm.
+The Bathgate and Bo’ness office rent counter is open Monday to Friday from 8.30am – 4.30pm, (where a contactless card terminal is available).

 Debit & Credit Cards